Esthetician vs. Medical Esthetician: What's the Difference?

 Coursework and Potential Certifications for Medical Estheticians

 Esthetics training programs introduce you to various topics around skin care, hygiene, facial massage, makeup, and sanitation.
 As each state sets its own requirements, you must check with your licensing board to learn about specific mandates.
 One important thing to note is that, regardless of location, no esthetician may perform Botox, dermal filling, or anything that is considered “medical” rather than “cosmetic.”
+If you're interested in this line of work, consider becoming a nurse esthetician rather than a medical esthetician.
 Individuals providing these services generally must possess a nursing license, but specific regulations vary by state.

 While medical estheticians can’t perform medical treatments, many courses involve training in medical related services.
 Medical esthetician training courses can include:

 This procedure involves using permanent or semi-permanent pigments to provide lip color/tinting, eyeliner, eyebrow filling, and other types of makeup.
 The growing field of microblading is often under this umbrella.

 Typically used for individuals who experience skin trauma due to burns, abrasions, or other types of damage, medical estheticians provide cleansing procedures and instructions on keeping skin disinfected and healthy.

 Manual Lymphatic Drainage (MLD)

 MLD is used to drain lymph nodes, increase blood flow, and support circulation.
 Medical estheticians provide MLD services to those with lymphedema.